B5paper/documents/Linux/linux_driver_note.md

 **Manually Creating Device File**

-We can create the device file manually by using mknod.
+We can create the device file manually by using `mknod`.

 `mknod -m <permissions> <name> <device type> <major> <minor>`